Skip to main content

 Enzyme Inhibitor

-White Kidney Bean Extract: Benefits, Dosage, Forms & Research
+White Kidney Bean Extract — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 White kidney bean extract (Phase 2) at 500-3,000 mg/day before carb-heavy meals blocks starch digestion by inhibiting alpha-amylase.
 A 2011 meta-analysis found it significantly reduced body fat but not body weight.
 Most effective when taken before starchy meals.